 Who awards Research Council funding for postgraduate study?

-Research Councils provide funding for different schools of academic research.
-The seven Research Councils, which since April 2018 have been grouped under the umbrella organisation UK Research and Innovation, are:
+Research Councils provide funding for different subjects of academic research.
+The seven councils are:

 - Arts and Humanities Research Council (AHRC)